Mordal: Automated Pretrained Model Selection for Vision Language Models: Mordal Design

 \subsection{Efficient Evaluation}

-Section~\ref{sec:clustering} reduces the search space; however, evaluating each candidate in both stages (i.e., inter- and intra-) still requires training each candidate with a full dataset to assess its performance. \name introduces an early stopping mechanism that eliminates the clusters more aggressively but with high fidelity for inter-cluster exploration and an efficient scaling prediction algorithm based on an observational scaling law for intra-cluster exploration.
+Section~\ref{sec:clustering} reduces the search space; however, evaluating each candidate in both stages (i.e., inter- and intra-) still requires training each candidate with a full dataset, which remains expensive.
+To address this, \name integrates two complementary techniques: early stopping for inter-cluster pruning, and scaling prediction for efficient intra-cluster evaluation.
+These components are co-designed to reuse intermediate checkpoints, further reducing redundant computation.